Takatakatake/esperanto_onsei_mojiokosi_ubuntu2404/README_en.md

 - Python 3.10+ (tested on CPython 3.10/3.11)
 - Use Python 3.11 and create the virtual environment named `.venv311`.
-- Audio loopback from Zoom/Meet into the local machine (VB-Audio, VoiceMeeter, BlackHole, JACK)
+- Audio loopback from Zoom/Meet into the local machine (PipeWire, PulseAudio, JACK, etc.)
 - Speechmatics account with realtime entitlement and API key
 - Zoom host privileges to obtain the Closed Caption POST URL (or Recall.ai/Meeting SDK)